 Is Lab Planning and Design Being Assigned to People That Already Have Full-Time Jobs?

 Every person that works in your laboratory has a specific skillset, role, responsibility, obligation, and bandwidth.
 When new demands and expectations are placed on these resources, it can quickly overstretch your team.
-Not only will the quality, accuracy, and efficacy of the current tasks being performed suffer, but the additional work will also be lacking; because your team already has a full-time job.
+Not only will the quality, accuracy, and efficiency of the current tasks being performed suffer, but the additional work will also be lacking; because your team already has a full-time job.

 Why Should Lab Planning and Design be Outsourced?